Social Justice & Advocacy in Human Services

 She has been a college instructor since 2014 and has taught in person, hybrid as well as online courses.
 Her passion is developing curriculum which incorporates real life skills and work tasks to prepare her students for careers in the human service and addiction fields.

-Bernadet (Bernie) DeJonge has her BA in psychology (1999) and MA in Rehabilitation Counseling (2007) from Western Washington University.
+Bernadet (Bernie) DeJonge, PhD, CRC, LMHC, has her BA in psychology (1999) and MA in Rehabilitation Counseling (2007) from Western Washington University.
 Her PhD is from Oregon State University in Counseling (2022).
 She is currently an Assistant Professor in the School of Human Services at Empire State University.
 Bernie’s areas of interest include DEIB, the integration of counseling into medical services, online pedagogy, and disability.